dukebw/lintel/README.md

 # Installation

+## From Source

 Run the following to install a locally editable version of the library, with pip:

 `pip3 install --editable . --user`

+## Conda

+Run: `conda install -c conda-forge lintel`.

+Only Mac and Linux are supported.

 # Testing Lintel